jro31/jethro-codes/_articles/projects/meals-of-change.md

 </div>
 ```

-Within this app, I considered anything in the `lg` breakpoint or above (that's a screen width of 1024px) as desktop, anything below that was mobile.
+Within this app, I considered anything in the `lg` breakpoint or above (that's a screen width of 1024px) as desktop, anything below as mobile.

 The second child element here is `hidden` until the screen width becomes 1024px (with the `lg:block` class).
 At that point, the first child element takes-up 3/5ths of the space, with the second element taking up 2/5ths.
 Then at the `xl` breakpoint, it splits 50/50.